 Numerous event studies have been undertaken to determine whether the introduction of a shareholder proposal affects firm value.
-The uniform finding is that they do not (see Romano, 2001).32 The absence of a significant effect is not likely to be due to imprecision in the event study methodology because in these studies the sample sizes are large and the event dates are precise (see section 2).
-A plausible explanation of the absence of a price effect is that the objects
+The uniform finding is that they do not (see Romano, 2001).34 The absence of a significant effect is not likely to be due to imprecision in the event performance.

-31 Hall and Liebman (1998) provide evidence of the sensitivity of management's financial wealth to firm performance.
 The hypothesis that director incentives affect firm performance is consistent with the evidence in Bhagat et al. (1999).